PundiAI/fx-docs/validators/validator-faq.md

 * **Commission max change rate:** The maximum daily increase of the validator commission.
 This parameter cannot be changed after `create-validator` is processed.
 * **Minimum self-delegation:** Minimum amount of FX the validator needs to have bonded at all time.
 If the validator's self-delegated stake falls below this limit, their entire staking pool will unbond.

 Once a validator is created, FX holders can delegate FX to them, effectively adding stake to their pool.
-The total stake of an address is the combination of FX bonded by delegators and FX self-bonded by the entity which designated themselves.
+The total stake of an address is the combination of FX bonded by delegators and FX self-bonded by the validator.

 Out of all validator candidates that signaled themselves, the 125 with the most total stake are the ones who are designated as validators.
 They become **validators** If a validator's total stake falls below the top 125 then that validator loses their validator privileges: they don't participate in consensus and generate rewards any more.
 Over time, the maximum number of validators may be increased via on-chain governance proposal.